danibuiza/NumberEncoding/README.md

 Execute: java -cp target/numberEncoding-1.0.jar com.danibuiza.for360t.numberencoding.NumberEncodingMain

+Parameters:
+you can pass 0, 1 (the possibility to print out the elapsed time) or 3 parameters (elapsed time and path of input files)

 ==============
 Tests
 ==============

--Unit tests are located under the tests directory, to execute them using Junit you need to:
+- Unit tests are located under the tests directory, to execute them using Junit you need to:

 - Regression tests are located under regressionTests, to execute them you need to: